jeessh/jeessh/README.md

 <div align="center">

-# Hey there, I'm Jesse 👋
+# Hey there!
+I'm Jesse 👋

 But you can call me Jess if you'd like! 😊 I'm currently a 2nd-year Computer Science student at the University of Waterloo.